Arttrey/dst-mod-storage-link/README.md

 The original project and its authors are credited below.
 RU+ is distributed as a separate Workshop/release item and does not modify the original mod.

 Select the interface language in the mod settings.
-All players in a session should use the same RU+ version.

 ### Installation